 Finish by dipping the sponge or a microfiber cloth in clear water to blot away any cleaning solution.
 This "rinse" is very important because any detergent left in the fibers can actually attract more soil.
 Allow the area to air dry completely away from direct sunlight or heat.

 If the upholstery requires a dry cleaning solvent, follow the directions on the product label.

 If your couch needs an overall cleaning, after vacuuming, you can follow basically the same steps as for stain removal.

 Prepare the Cleaning Solution

-For general cleaning, mix a less concentrated cleaning solution of dishwashing detergent and warm water.
-Mix only one teaspoon of liquid dishwashing soap per one gallon of warm water.
+For general cleaning, mix a less concentrated cleaning solution of dishwashing liquid and warm water.
+Mix only one teaspoon of dishwashing liquid per one gallon of warm water.

 Wipe the Fabric